Disability Services and Resources

 - Describe in detail the student's functional limitations created by the diagnosis; and

 Students requesting services may schedule a meeting with the disabilities services coordinator as early as possible to discuss their needs and develop an individualized accommodation plan.
-Ideally, this meeting would take place well before the start of classes.
+This meeting can happen as soon as the student has committed to attending Cornell College.

-At the beginning of each course, the student must notify the instructor within the first three days of the term of any accommodations needed for the duration of the course.
-The instructor will check with the Coordinator of Academic Support and Advising (CASA) to be sure that the student's documentation is on file and that the request accords with the documentation.
-If the student seeks accommodation assistance from the Center for Teaching and Learning (CTL), a professional in the Center will request the specifications for accommodation for the student from the CASA.
-No accommodations will be made until delivery of the specifications to the CTL.
-Accommodations will follow the recommendations provided in the student's documentation as agreed to by the College.
-Accommodations are not retroactive, so please have them in place at the beginning of each course.
+At the beginning of each course, the student must notify the instructor within the first three days of the term of any accommodations needed for the duration of the course by requesting an accommodation letter from the Coordinator of Academic Support and Advising, which will be emailed to both the student and the instructor.
+The student then must discuss the accommodations outlined in the letter with the instructor to finalize how they will be implemented.
+Accommodations are not applied retroactively, so please have them in place at the beginning of each course.

-If you are traveling abroad, please see Kate at least a month before you leave campus to make sure accommodations are arranged or alternatives are arranged if there is an unusual situation involved with the location.
+If you are traveling abroad, please see the Disabilities Services Coordinator at least a month before you leave campus to make sure accommodations are arranged or alternatives are arranged if there is an unusual situation involved with the location.
 We do not promise that accommodations can be made outside of the U.S., but if they are reasonable, we will try to make them available to students traveling with Cornell as part of a block course.